Childs Hill: Time to buy in this well-located area on the up

 The Grill at 424 is the area’s finest eatery serving up modern European cuisine to a discerning clientele including Giles Coren and Joseph Connolly.
 The award-winning restaurant is open for lunch and dinner seven days a week for classics like gravadlax, steak and veal cutlets.

 Otherwise, neighbourhood staples include Giacomo’s Restaurant, a family friendly, old school Italian; and down-to-earth greasy spoon options Jels Café and Le Papillon.
+The area also offers a vast range of Asian cuisines including a local Chinese, Indian and a new Japanese Restaurant – Koyama.

 Sports and leisure

 Childs Hill Park is a pleasant piece of open green space with a strong sports emphasis.
 Football teams play here at weekends and ping pong gear can be borrowed from the charming Parcafé, which has a large terrace, perfect for watching the local sporting prowess in action.
+There is also an outdoor gym-style area.

 The Advertising Archives adds a quirky touch to the area with its huge cow sculpture and King Kong outside.
 The archives span from the mid-19th century to the present across British and American adverts, magazine covers, rare European magazine art and other ephemera.
 They carry out picture research, valuations and even sales of vintage adverts and posters.